MajorLeagueBaseball/g5-component/docs/core-architecture.md

 #Architecture

+---

+:warning: Documentation in need of review

+---

 The component, model, and viewModel all receive an instance of the [EventEmitter](https://nodejs.org/api/events.html).

 The layers never communicate directly with each other, instead, an event tower mediates events between layers.